 Heart Valve Replacement and Repair: Procedures and Recovery in Canada

-Heart valve replacement and repair surgery is used to manage heart valve disease.
+Heart valve replacement and repair surgery is used to manage heart valve disease in Canada.
 A heart valve disease affects any of the four valves of the heart.
 They also can disrupt the proper blood flow through the heart.
 This is because if they malfunction, their work of regulating the blood flow is disrupted.
 Heart valve replacement and repair is aimed at correcting that malfunction.
 It is usually done by replacing the affected valve with a biological or even a mechanical one.
 The type of valve replacement will usually depend on the age of the affected individual, their general health, the valve affected and the seriousness of the issue.

 Why are heart valves repaired or replaced?